officegeek/keaonline/cybersecurity/slide/groups.md

 ## Opgave
 - I skal oprette en PowerPoint præsentation med de vigtigste punkter fra hvert modul
 - I skal præsentere for de "*engelsk*" deltagere

----

-# Each group
-One or two groups gets the **uniq possibility** to present for the other groups.